younggeun0/Moon/_posts/2019-11-07-toy-project(jsp)-todolist.md

 ---
 layout: post
-title: Toy Project1 - To Do List
+title: Toy Project(jsp) - To Do List
 tags: [ToyProject]
 excerpt: "Young's To Do List"
 project: true